 Keri's international traveling debut came at the tender age of 3.
-Since then, Keri has had the opportunity to travel to over 20 countries including over a dozen times to Malaysia which she considers her second home.
+Since then, she has had the opportunity to travel to over 20 countries including over a dozen times to Malaysia, which she considers her second home.

 She works at an international NGO that specializes in working with children, families, and communities to defeat poverty and social justice issues–and she loves her job!
 Keri did decide to pursue higher education and received a Master’s in Public Health (MPH) last year.

 It's not uncommon that a traveling woman is often a woman of many passions, two of those main passions for Keri being two completely unrelated things: music and scuba diving.